ZacheryThomas/homeassistant-smartrent/README.md

 You have to move all content in the `custom_components/smartrent` directory to the same location in Home Assistant.
 If a `custom_components` directory does not already exist in your Home Assistant instance, you will have to make one.
 You can learn more [here](https://developers.home-assistant.io/docs/creating_integration_file_structure#where-home-assistant-looks-for-integrations).

-After all of those are in place, you can restart your Home Assistant server and the component should load.
+After all of those are in place, you can restart your Home Assistant instance and the component should load.

 #### Start the integration
 You should be able to now load the integration.
 This can be done by going to `Configuraton > Devices & Services > Add Integration`